Tracking Control for $(x,u)$-Flat Systems by Quasi-Static Feedback of Classical States: Introduction

 However, a drawback of this standard approach is that it is a dynamic feedback and that the order of the error dynamics of a subsequently designed tracking control is given by $\dim(x)+\dim(z)$, which is higher than the order $\dim(x)=n$ of the original system \eqref{eq:intro_nlsys}.
-A well-established alternative, which circumvents these drawbacks, is the exact linearization by a quasi-static feedback of generalized states proposed in \cite{DelaleauRudolph:1998,RudolphDelaleau:1998,DelaleauRudolph:1995}.
+A well-established alternative, which circumvents these drawbacks, is the exact linearization by a quasi-static feedback of generalized states proposed in \cite{DelaleauRudolph:1995,DelaleauRudolph:1998,RudolphDelaleau:1998}.
 In contrast to the more classical static or dynamic feedbacks, a quasi-static feedback is a feedback which may also depend on time derivatives of the closed-loop input.
-The notion of quasi-static feedback and the equivalence of two systems by a quasi-static feedback were originally defined within a differential-algebraic framework, see e.g. \cite{DelaleauRudolph:1995} or \cite{Rudolph:1995} for a precise definition and further details.
-A consequence of this definition is the existence of an invertible transformation between the original input $u$ and the new input $v$ as well as their time derivatives of the form
+The notion of quasi-static feedback and the equivalence of two systems by a quasi-static feedback were originally defined within a differential-algebraic framework, see, e.g., \cite{DelaleauFliess:1992-2,DelaleauFliess:1992,DelaleauRudolph:1995,Rudolph:1995} for a precise definition and further details.
+A consequence of this definition is the existence of a transformation of the form